learn-co-curriculum/dsc-law-of-total-probability/README.md

 ## Partitions

-A lot of reasoning in probability theory involves decomposing a complicated event into simpler events, or decomposing complicated random variables into simpler ones like we saw in this simple problem above.
-Conditional probability is one way to do that, and it fits into this more general scheme of “decomposing” events and variables into components.
+Above, you saw that we solved a more complicated problem by looking at this event as a combination of smaller event.
+You'll see this happen a lot in probability theory.

-The usual way to break up a set into pieces is via a **Partition**.
-Recall the following set-theoretic definition.
+Decomposing sets into pieces is often done via a **Partition**.
+Recall this definition of sets:

 > A partition of a set $X$ is a collection of subsets $Xi \in X$ so that every element $x \in X$ occurs in exactly one of the $Xi$.

 #### Examples:

-* We can partition the natural numbers $\mathbb{N}$ into even and odd numbers.
+* The natural numbers $\mathbb{N}$ can be partitioned into even and odd numbers.
-* We can partition the set of people in the world into subsets where each subset corresponds to a country and a person is placed in the subset corresponding to where they were born etc.
+* The set of animal species in the world can be partitioned into subsets where a subset reflects a continent and each species is positioned in a subset depending on which continent they originated from.

 In statistics choosing the right partitioning is key as bad choices of partitions may results in many, even more difficult to solve sub-problems.